Hunterszone/MyWebProjects/Apps4Web/WebSiteProject/README.md

 - you can use the **hMailServer** app, in order to prepare your own SMTP Sever and to dispatch emails on user events

 NB: change the SMTP server settings accordingly

+## IV.
+QR authentication
+- you can also authenticate, using a mobile app for scanning QR codes and
+another one for the generation of temporary login combinations